Billy Mims: Leicester Riders

 After leaving the Leopards during the 1999–00 season, Mims was appointed head coach at the struggling Leicester Riders.
 The Riders had started the season 0–18, and had made the post season Playoffs in just one season in the prior five.
 Following Mims' appointment, the Riders saved face to finish the season with a 10–26 record.
 The following season, with odds against the Riders once more, the team confounded expectations to win the 2001 BBL Playoffs and National Cup.
 As the oldest basketball club in the United Kingdom, this was the first silverware the club had ever won.
 The success could not last, however, and following poor seasons in 2002 and 2003, and a difficult start to the 2003–04 season, the Riders parted company with Mims.

 Florida Tech

-After one year at the Texas–Permian Basin Falcons, Mims was appointed head coach of the Florida Tech Panthers in June 2005.
+After one year at the UT Permian Basin Falcons, Mims was appointed head coach of the Florida Tech Panthers in June 2005.
 In 2018, Mims became the all-time winningest coach in Florida Tech history.